Want to know more about the Epcot Countries?

 The shopping here is among the best in Epcot.
-The Mitsukoshi Department store is huge and has everything from traditional Japanese clothes, Japanese dining items including some very fancy chopsticks, jewelry, and a lot of toys.
+The Mitsukoshi Department store is huge and has everything from traditional Japanese clothes to Japanese dining items including some very fancy chopsticks, jewelry, and a lot of toys.

 As you can probably tell the Japanese Pavilion is one of my very favorites.
 Definitely, plan to spend some time here so that you can experience the very special ambiance of this Pavilion.

 Epcot United States

 This is one of the most technologically advanced attractions in the whole of Walt Disney World and it tells the story of American history using a mix of movie footage and animatronics.

 It is also home to the large American Gardens Theatre which is an outdoor theater that stages many live events such as the Eat to the Beat concerts and the Holiday Candlelight Processional features.